 Blaze translates a subset of modified NumPy and Pandas-like syntax to databases and other computing systems.
 Blaze allows Python users a familiar interface to query data living in other data storage systems.
 Blaze is sponsored primarily by Continuum Analytics, and a DARPA XDATA grant.

 Several projects have come out of Blaze development other than the Blaze project itself.

-Into: Migrates data between formats.
+Odo: Migrates data between formats.

-Into moves data between formats (CSV, JSON, databases) and locations (local, remote, HDFS) efficiently and robustly with a dead-simple interface by leveraging a sophisticated and extensible network of conversions.
+Odo moves data between formats (CSV, JSON, databases) and locations (local, remote, HDFS) efficiently and robustly with a dead-simple interface by leveraging a sophisticated and extensible network of conversions.

 Dask.array: Multi-core / on-disk NumPy arrays